squirephp/squire/README.md

 }
 ```

-See our section on [model customisation](#column-customisation) for more customisation possibilities that are made available if you utilise this method.

 ### Using `resolveRelationUsing()`

 Another option is the `resolveRelationUsing()` method.
 This allows you to dynamically register a relationship for a Squire model from anywhere in your app, for example, within a service provider: